edap/breaking-two-things-at-once/06-algopaper/README.md

 - Iteration n.5
 Add a mouse interaction and/or a keystroke interaction.

+- Iteration n.6
+You can use multiple pens.
+Even a [vector](/edap/breaking-two-things-at-once/tree/master/02-vectors) of pen.

 ## What did you learn
 To sketch and prototype an idea on paper.
 To move using directions.